-Don’t panic, but for a while, don’t come, either.
+Don’t panic, but for now, don’t come, either.

 Due to the current guidance from the county, commonwealth, and federal officials regarding COVID-19, and in order to keep people safe,

 the Catoctin Presbyterian Church building is closed until further notice.

 All in-person activities at the church are canceled, including our partners in other organizations who meet at the church.

 Nevertheless, our ministry and mission work continue, through online worship, prayer, study, and fellowship, and extending God’s kingdom by serving those in need.

 If you are in need, please call our CPC help line at (571) 293-6543.

 During this time, the session will be meeting frequently to respond to the changing situation, providing for our worship and pastoral care, encouraging ongoing mission and stewardship, and praying with and for the congregation.

 Pastor David will be leading worship online.
 Details are here and at our Facebook Page.
 We are using the zoom.us platform.
 You may want to visit their website to familiarize yourself with it if you haven’t already, and maybe download their app.
 We’re also holding weekly online prayer meetings on Wednesday evenings at 6:00 p.m.
 (ET).
 Click here to join us.